 - Plan and facilitate a process-orientated online seminar for generalist MSSW students.
 The seminar focuses on three primary areas: enabling students to connect classroom content (course competencies) to field experiences, promoting development of self-reflection and reflective practice, and processing field experiences. - 2.
 Develop knowledge of and skills for online teaching and training, including effective use of Zoom and other technology platforms, as needed. - 3.
-Develop and implement didactic and experiential learning activities to deepen student understanding of field competences and to enable them to process field experiences. - 4.
-Provide individual consultation and support for students and agency field instructors. - 5.
-Consult with Field Coordinator as needed.
+Using the material provided in the Canvas course, develop and implement didactic and experiential learning activities to deepen student understanding of field competencies and to enable them to process field experiences. - 4.
+Provide feedback to students through in class activities and grading the seminar assignments on Canvas. - 5.
+Provide individual consultation, coaching and problem-solving support for students and Agency Field Instructors as needed. - 6.
+Consult with the Field Coordinator as needed.

-3.5 UTCSW Field Liaison for Concentration Students
+3.5 UTCSW Field Liaison for concentration students